GinoongFlores/another-webpage-sample/README.md

+# Sample webpage based on Chapter 16 of the book HTML and CSS by Jon Duckett.

+### I add some media queries on the webpage to make it presentable in all devices.

 # Sample webpage based on Chapter 16 of the book HTML and CSS by Jon Duckett

-### I add some media queries on the webpage to make it presentable in all devices.